Control Theory and Experimental Design in Diffusion Processes: Morris-Lecar (ML) Neuron Model

 \section{Morris-Lecar (ML) Neuron Model}

-The rest of the paper consists of applications of the optimal control methodology to more complex models with different types of dynamics, with the goal of examining how the type of dynamics can affect the efficacy of parameter estimation in the presence of dynamic control.
-The first is the Morris-Lecar (ML) neuron model mentioned in the Introduction.
-This model is often used to model membrane voltage oscillations and other properties of neuronal dynamics; it describes how membrane voltage and ion channels interact to generate electrical impulses, or ``spikes,'' which is the primary means for neuronal information transmission.
+We now demonstrate the application of the optimal control methodology to a more complex model with different dynamics, with the goal of examining how the type of dynamics can affect the efficacy of parameter estimation in the presence of dynamic control.
+Appendix \ref{sec:chemostat} presents a further exploration of a different system where our methods are less helpful.
+The Morris-Lecar (ML) neuron model mentioned in the introduction is often used to model membrane voltage oscillations and other properties of neuronal dynamics; it describes how membrane voltage and ion channels interact to generate electrical impulses, or ``spikes,'' which is the primary means for neuronal information transmission.
 The ML model is planar, and hence more amenable to analysis than higher-dimensional models like the Hodgkin-Huxley equations \citep{HodgkinHuxley52}.
 At the same time, it faithfully captures certain important aspects of neuronal dynamics \citep{ermentrout-rinzel}, making it a commonly-used model in computational neuroscience.
 It has a rich bifurcation structure, and exhibits two dramatically different timescales.
 See \citet{termantrout} and \citet{ermentrout-rinzel} for a derivation and description of this model and its behavior.

 The ML model is given by \eqref{eq:ML}.
 To provide further details, the second equation can be interpreted as the master equation for a two-state Markov chain describing the opening and closing of ion channels.
 The terms with $\beta_v$ and $\beta_w\gamma(v,w)$ are independent noise terms modeling different sources of noise: the $\beta_v$ term models voltage fluctuations, and is simply additive white noise.
 The $\beta_w\gamma(v,w)$ term models random fluctuations in the number of open ion channels due to finite-size effects; here we use the function